minio/mc/docs/minio-client-complete-guide.md

    mc rm [FLAGS] TARGET [TARGET ...]

 FLAGS:
-  --recursive, -r               remove recursively --force                       allow a recursive remove operation --dangerous                   allow site-wide removal of objects
+  --versions                    remove object(s) and all its versions --rewind value                revert to older version of object(s) in time --version-id value            delete a specific version of an object --recursive, -r               remove recursively --force                       allow a recursive remove operation --dangerous                   allow site-wide removal of objects